-2. Click on the clipping mask you wish to add the image to in the layer pane.
+2. Click on the clipping mask you wish to add the image to in the layer pane or in the storyboard.
 I usually label my clipping masks, but in this case I just labeled it by where it is located.
 Just look for a black box or shape if the clipping mask is not labeled.
 I am going to load an image to the left cutout.

-3. Click to start the action (or click F-12 in Photoshop, that shortcut might work!).
+3. Click to start the action.
 You will be prompted to open your first image.
 Select it and click OK.
 The image will open, and be selected, copied, and pasted on your storyboard and grouped with the clipping mask you had selected (see below).

 The action will prompt you to free-transform the image to fit.
 If you can't see the bars, then click Ctrl-0 (that is a zero) and your image will zoom out.
 You can click Ctrl-0 again at anytime to zoom back in.